jonathan-martin-dev/Random-Quote-Generator/README.md

 # Random Quote Generator

 This project generates a random quote and random color from a static object.
-The quote changes every 20 seconds and if the "Show another quote button is pushed" it will change the quote immediately.
+The quote changes every 20 seconds and if the "Show another quote button" is pushed it triggers an event to change the quote immediately.

 <em>It was initially written in ES5 and updated to ES6.</em>